16th District Court

 COVID-19 Update from the 16th District Court

-The 16th District Court’s “Plan to Return to Full Capacity Phase Two,” Administrative Order Number 2020-06 has been approved on June 19, 2020 by the State Court Administrative Office.
+The 16th District Court’s “Plan to Return to Full Capacity Phase Two,” Administrative Order Number 2020-06 was approved on June 19, 2020 by the State Court Administrative Office.

 During the current phase, the court will remain closed except by appointment only with staff available from 8:30 a.m. to 4:30 p.m., Monday through Friday.
 If you do not have an appointment scheduled and have not received a notice to appear, please contact the court by phone.
 Court phone lines are open Monday through Friday from 8:30 a.m. to 4:30 p.m. at the main number (734) 466-2500.

 Phase Two will remain in effect until further notice.

 The following functions will be handled during Phase Two as indicated below:

 - All felony and misdemeanor in-custody matters will be handled via the Polycom (video conferencing system).

 - All prisoner transport for court matters has been suspended and all in-custody matters will be handled via the Polycom system.